 - Virtual infrastructure servers — VMware vSphere hosts used as source and target for backup, replication and VM copy.

 - Backup server — a configuration and control center of the backup infrastructure.

-- Backup proxy — a “data mover” component used to retrieve VM data from the source datastore, process it and deliver to the target.
+- VMware backup proxy — a “data mover” component used to retrieve VM data from the source datastore, process it and deliver to the target.

 - Backup repository — a location used to store backup files, VM copies and auxiliary replica files.

 - Dedicated mount servers — component required for VM guest OS files and application items restore to the original location.

 - Dedicated guest interaction proxies — components used to deploy the non-persistent runtime components or persistent agent components in Microsoft Windows VMs.

 With the advanced deployment scenario, you can easily meet your current and future data protection requirements.
 You can expand your backup infrastructure horizontally in a matter of minutes to match the amount of data you want to process and available network throughput.
 Instead of growing the number of backup servers or constantly tuning job scheduling, you can install multiple backup infrastructure components and distribute the backup workload among them.
 The installation process is fully automated, which simplifies deployment and maintenance of the backup infrastructure in your virtual environment.